 Get the best tips for purchasing and designing Trader Joe’s flowers.
-When to shop, which flowers to buy, and how to make beautiful flower arrangements from grocery store flowers.
+We’re guiding you to learn when to shop, which flowers to buy, and how to make beautiful flower arrangements, too.

 Unless you’re new here, you already know my love for flowers.
 They bring me so much joy!
 I love the relaxation of designing my own blooms, and the pride I feel when I’ve created something beautiful.
 Sharing my favorite tips and tricks with all of you is also a joy of mine!

-I’ve covered the basics on where to buy flowers in the past.
-I’m so excited to give you my best tips for buying and designing Trader Joe’s Flowers today.
+I’m so excited to give you my best tips for buying and designing with Trader Joe’s flowers today.

 To make a Trader Joe’s flower arrangement on a budget, you can use a bunch or two of more expensive seasonal favorites (like peonies) or staples like roses with an abundance of fillers.

 - Go First Thing – For the best selection, head to TJ’s as soon as they open!
 The selection will always be best after fresh shipments.
 Most stores open at 8AM.

 - Ask for a Bucket – They are happy to give them away when you are buying fresh flowers!
 They’ll give you wine boxes to carting the flowers home, too.

 - Call Ahead – If you’re looking for something specific, I’ve found the employees to be so helpful!
 See if they’re willing to check the inventory and see if your request is available.

 - Traditional Favorites – My most frequent purchase?
 I love that they almost always have bunches of hydrangea in a variety of colors.
 It’s the perfect vase filler and I can often get several smaller vases filled with just one bunch of hydrangea!